ryanlayer/gqt/README.md

 make
 ```

+At this point, it is recommended that you copy the gqt binary to a directory that is on your PATH.

 *Step 5 (Optional)* Run the GQT functional tests.

 5a.
 Install bcftools (not necessary for GQT to function, but useful for the functional tests below).